Peter-Schorn/Play-Spotify-Songs-from-Spotlight-Search/README.md

 artist_image_size   = 512
 playlist_image_size = 512

-# This is where your Spotify credentials are stored.
+# This is where your access token is stored.
 # Only change this if you need to.
 cachePath = os.path.join(str(Path.home()), 'sp/.cache_{}_{}'.format(username, scope))
 # cachePath = os.path.join(str(Path.home()), '.cache_{}_{}'.format(username, scope))